Best commuter bike helmets: The best helmets we've tested for urban riding

 What helmet safety features should I look for and what is MIPS?

 Most helmets use a similar EPS foam structure to absorb crash impact and protect your head from trauma.
-Where helmet technology has advanced is reducing the influence of rotational impacts.
+Where helmet technology has advanced is in reducing the influence of rotational impacts.

-Research shows most crashes see a rider impacting the road surface or pavement at an awkward angle.
+Research shows that most crashes see a rider impacting the road surface or pavement at an awkward angle.
 As your helmet deflects impact, it can trigger a sudden jerking of the head, applying rotational acceleration to the brain.

 The MIPS (Multidirectional Impact Protection System) liner is claimed to help reduce the effect of rotational impacts and is now often a standard fitment for many helmet brands.
 How does it work?
 The MIPS system sits inside a helmet’s retention structure and allows for a small amount of slippage.
 During a crash, a MIPS liner reduces those forces that your helmet’s sudden change of position might apply to the head.